 Data Science Research & Initiatives at Colorado Universities

 - Supported by its Research Computing resources, CU Boulder’s Department of Computer Science has fingers in many research pies.
-In 2015, the university also created the Earth Lab, which pulls on massive amounts of high-resolution satellite data from DigitalGlobe.
+In 2015, the university also created the Earth Lab.
 Meanwhile, over at the Computational Bioscience Program, graduates are applying unusual computational approaches to significant biomedical questions.

-- CU Denver has a dedicated Big Data Management and Mining Lab (BDLab), with projects funded by industry (e.g. Google) and government (NSF, NASA, etc.), and an active Mobile and Networked Systems (MNS) Lab.
+- CU Denver has a dedicated Big Data Management and Mining Lab (BDLab), with projects funded by industry and government, and an active Mobile and Networked Systems (MNS) Laboratory.
 To encourage start-ups, the Business School has also built the Center for Information Technology Innovation and the Jake Jabs Center for Entrepreneurship, which serves as a networking hub for new business.

 - The University of Denver’s Department of Computer Science is particularly interested in information security/privacy and humane gaming.
 DU regularly hosts a statewide Analytics Challenge at the Daniels College of Business.

-- The Department of Computer Science at Colorado State University (CSU) has $15 million invested in active research projects in areas like big data, AI, bioinformatics, etc. One of its big data specialists, Sangmi Pallickara, was the recipient of an NSF CAREER Award.
+- The Department of Computer Science at Colorado State University (CSU) has several active research projects in areas like big data, AI, bioinformatics, etc. One of its big data specialists, Sangmi Pallickara, was the recipient of an NSF CAREER Award.

 Online Data Science Programs in Colorado